 According to the FCC rules, the Annual EEO Public File Report covers activities during the period from

 Dec.
-1, 2010, through Nov.
-30, 2011.
+1, 2008, through Nov.
+30, 2009.
 However, the FCC has issued a public notice allowing nonexempt SEUs to opt to "cut off" the reporting period up to 10 days before Nov.
-30. This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the website, before the December 1 deadline.
+30. This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the Web site, before the Dec.
+1 deadline.
 If you elect to use this 10-day grace period, be sure that the next reporting period begins the day after the cut-off date that you select.
 For example, if the Nonexempt SEU has cut off the reporting as of Nov.
-25, 2011, for this year's report, then next year the Nonexempt SEU must use the period beginning on Nov.
-26, 2011, for the 2012 report.
+25, 2009, for this year's report, next year the Nonexempt SEU must use the period beginning on Nov.
+26, 2009, for the 2010 report.

 Job openings must be "widely disseminated"